ihhub/fheroes2/doc/README.txt

 You are required to have at a demo or full version of Heroes of Might and Magic II game to be able to play it.

-If you do not have the original Heroes of Might and Magic II game please run install_demo.bat for Windows OS or install_demo.sh for MacOS and Linux OS.
+If you do not have the original Heroes of Might and Magic II game please open script/demo directory and run demo_windows.bat for Windows OS, demo_linux.sh for Linux OS or or demo_macos.sh for MacOS.
 This script will download and install all needed files.

 If you have a legally purchased game you need to copy all files which belong to fheroes2 into a folder with the original game.